deb-intel/GramineTest/Documentation/Installation-index.rst

 Install Gramine
 -------------------
-Install Gramine and all its components on your own server.
+In this section you contains installation instructions for the supported versions of Linux.
 This option enables you to take advantage of SGX without having to make modifications to an existing application.
-However, using this option requires you to m,manually create a manifest file.
+However, using this option requires you to manually create a manifest file.

-**Select** Use :doc:`custom-installation` to select the custom installation that best matches your use case.
+**Select** :doc:`custom-installation` to select the custom installation that best matches your use case.